Where to eat? Let our restaurant reviews guide you Delicious Events Top 10 Restaurants

 Open Sesame

-I visited my friend Guyton in Long Beach and we decided to eat locally.
+I visited my friend in Long Beach and we decided to eat locally.
 We parked near 2nd street, which was filled with different restaurants.
 Since I wanted to try something not so common and my friend had not been to this place since high school, we decided on Open Sesame, labeled as ‘Authentic Lebanese Cuisine’ by the restaurant.

 Even from the street, we noticed that it was one of the most packed restaurants, despite being almost 2 in the afternoon.
 We initially passed it by, thinking that there would be a long wait, but last minute, decided to first check the wait time before trying elsewhere.
 Luckily there was no wait so we went to an inside table.